Summer 2026

 Do you have a multiple children discount?

-No. The Club is keeping our rates the same as in 2024, and our fees are based on income.
+No. Our fees are based on income.
 Any family struggling to pay their fees are welcome to apply for assistance through our Team AWESOME scholarship.

 Do you still offer scholarships?